carpentries-incubator/workflows-nextflow/episodes/14-nfcore.md

 ~~~
 {: .language-bash}

-Note that the order in which config profiles are specified matters.
+**Note** The order in which config profiles are specified matters.
 Their priority increases from left to right.

 > ## Multiple Nextflow configuration locations
 >  Be clever with multiple Nextflow configuration locations.
 For example, use `-profile` for your cluster  configuration, the file `$HOME/.nextflow/config` for your personal config such as `params.email` and a working directory >`nextflow.config` file for reproducible run-specific configuration.